ryancarneyy/HaCK-backend/README.md

-# Setting up your frontend connection to your node server (EXAMPLE CODE)!
+# Setting up your frontend connection to your node server!

-- These are just example functions, you will have to fill the contents of the functions yourself.
+- Run npm start just like normal in order to start your frontend
-- Inside of the frontend directory, there is a file named Connect.js.
-This is where you connect using a socket to your node server.
+- I have given you functions to send and recieve data through mqtt broker.
+You have to decide how to implement them.
-- There are some examples for sending and receiving data through the socket which is connected with your node server
+- When you run npm start, you should see there is a message that pops up in the node server's console, which says frontend has connected to socket.
+Once you see this message you should be good to go.

 # Using connections.py for your Pico W